High order semi-Lagrangian methods for the incompressible Navier-Stokes equations: Introduction

 For no slip boundary conditions we will mostly consider the case

 The variables $(\ub, p)$ are sometimes called \emph{primitive variables} and the accurate approximation of both these variables is desirable in numerical simulations.

-A typical approach for solving numerically convection-diffusion problems is to treat convection and diffusion separately, the diffusion with an implicit approach and the convection with an explicit integrator, see for example \cite{Canuto1988,Ascher1995,Ascher1997,KenCarp2003}.
+A typical approach for solving numerically convection-diffusion problems (the incompressible Navier--Stokes equations included) is to treat convection and diffusion separately, the diffusion with an implicit approach and the convection with an explicit integrator, see for example \cite{Canuto1988,Ascher1995,Ascher1997,KenCarp2003}.
 We will refer to these methods as \textit{implicit-explicit} methods (IMEX).
 The advantage of this approach is that most of the spatial discretizations of the diffusion operator give rise to finite dimensional counterparts which are symmetric and positive definite, so the implicit integration of the diffusion requires only the solution of symmetric positive definite linear algebraic systems.

-In this paper we propose high order semi-Lagrangian discretization methods in time, to be used in combination with high order spatial discretizations of the Navier-Stokes equations, as for example spectral element methods.
+In this paper we propose high order discretization methods in time of semi-Lagrangian type, to be used in combination with high order spatial discretizations of the Navier--Stokes equations, as for example spectral element methods.
 High order methods are particularly interesting when highly accurate numerical approximations of a given flow are required.
 An interesting field of application is the direct numerical simulation of turbulence phenomena, as pointed out for example in \cite{Karniadakis2001}.
-Another relevant situation is in connection with discontinuous-Galerkin methods, as an alternative to the use of explicit Runge-Kutta schemes.
+Another relevant situation is in connection with discontinuous-Galerkin methods, as an alternative to the use of explicit Runge--Kutta schemes.
 In this context, the purpose is to alleviate severe time-step restrictions imposed by CFL conditions.
 See for example \cite{Kanevsky2007} for the use of IMEX time-stepping schemes combined with discontinuous-Galerkin space discretizations, and \cite{Restelli2006} for semi-Lagrangian discontinuous Galerkin methods.